 Francesco Redi’s Contributions to Science

-Redi maintained a lifelong loyalty to the Jesuits, but word reached him of the importance Galileo had placed on gathering evidence to support scientific ideas.
-Galileo’s viewpoint sounded so legitimate to Redi that he applied it in his own investigations.
+Redi maintained a lifelong loyalty to the Jesuits, but word reached him of the importance Galileo placed on gathering evidence to support scientific ideas.
+Galileo’s viewpoint sounded so appropriate that Redi applied it in his own investigations.

 Scientific Approach to Snakes and their Venom